emil-cobarrubia/tutorials-file-upload-service/README.md

 # tutorials-file-upload-service

 ## Disclaimer
-This application is intended to be for evaluation and educational purposes only.
+This application is intended to be for educational purposes only.
 This should not be used for processing or holding real data.

 ## Set the Database connection
 In the `PatientManager-API-Backend-Eval\Contexts\PrototypesDevContext.cs`, update the connection strings to a database you have access to.